How successful were our graduates in getting jobs?

 - Three Year average Certification Pass Rate 39%

-In accordance with the Mission of Neumann University and the Division of Arts and Sciences, it is the mission of the Biology/Clinical Laboratory Science track to:
+In accordance with the Mission of Neumann University and the School of Arts and Sciences, it is the mission of the Biology/Clinical Laboratory Science track to:

 - Provide excellent undergraduate professional education in Clinical Laboratory Science that is founded on the core values of St. Francis of Assisi.